MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 - Ground
 - Goal Sensor

 Let's give them each a unique binary value.
-They each need a value with a 1 in a different column from the others.
+They each need a value with a 1 in a different column from the others this identifies each as a different type (or category) of object.

 - `00000001` = 1 = Player
 - `00000010` = 2 = Obstacle
 - `00000100` = 4 = Ground
 - `00001000` = 8 = Goal Sensor

 These are each unique categories becuase they each have a 1 in a unique column.
+In the scene editor you will enter the integer value for the binary number (`00000100` = 4).

 #Collision Bit Masks

 When you set the collision bit mask you are deciding which objects will produce a physical collision.
 In your game you want the bunny/hero (1) to collide with the carrots/obstacle (2) and the ground (4).
+So the Collision Bit Mask for the player is 7.

 - `00000001` = 1 = Player
 - `00000010` = 2 = Obstacle
 - `00000100` = 4 = Ground
-- `00000111` = 7 = **Collision for player**
+- `00000111` = 7 = **Player Collision Bit Mask**
+- `00001000` = 8 = Goal (doesn't collide with Player)

 Notice that 1+2+4 = 7.
 Also notice that in binary the number 7 shares a 1 in the same columns as Player, Obstacle, and Ground.

+You don't want the player (1) to collide with goal (8)!
+Notice the goal Category Bit Mask in binary doesn't share a 1 in any of the collumns with the *Player Collision Bit Mask*.

 #Contact Bit Masks

 A contact doesn't produce a physical interaction but it is noticed by the physics engine.
-You want to know when the player (1) makes contact with the goal (8) becuase they will score a point.
-You also wnat to know when the player contacts the
+You want to know when the player (1) makes contact with the goal (8) becuase this will score a point.
+You also want to know when the player hits obstacles (2) or the ground (4) because this ends the game.

 - `0010` = 2 Obstacles
 - `0100` = 4 Ground
 - `1000` = 8 Goal
-- `1111` = 15 **Contacts Contact for player**
+- `1110` = 14 **Contact Bit Mask for player**

-You could also use `4294967295` for the Player since you want to know when the the player contacts anything.

-`11111111111111111111111111111111` = 2^32 = 4294967295
+Contact for player is 2+4+8 = 14.

+Any binary value with `1110` would work here.
+For example `15` (`1111`), or even `4294967295` which is:

+`11111111111111111111111111111111` = 2^32 = 4294967295.
+You may have noticed this is the default value in the editor.
+These default settings are why the bunny collides with the ground currently.

 #Setup physics